List of Please Save My Earth characters: Alice Sakaguchi

 Alice Sakaguchi (坂口亜梨子, Sakaguchi Arisu) is a shy, quiet high-schooler who recently moved to Tokyo from a town in Hokkaidō, which she misses for its peace and lack of pollution.
-When we first meet Alice she is being teased and mocked by the boy next door, Rin Kobayashi.
-She retains Mokuren's ability to talk to plants, and make plants grow by singing to them.
+Alice's first appearance shows her being teased and mocked by the boy next door, Rin Kobayashi.
+She retains her previous life Mokuren's ability to talk to plants, and make plants grow by singing to them.
 Despite Rin's encouragement, Alice is having a hard time remembering her life as a scientist.
 This is because she is afraid of losing her current self in Mokuren's memories and also because she feels that she, as Alice, could never live up to the others' expectations of Mokuren.
 This refusal on Alice's part to continue her moon dreaming comes to a head when she decides to stop joining the other reincarnates for their after school meetings, and instead joins the school choir.
 At this point even the other reincarnates begin doubting that she is the reincarnation of Mokuren, especially given that she has only had one moon dream.
 All of them, that is, except for Jinpachi and Rin.
 Due to an argument that caused her to smack Rin and push him off a balcony, she is blackmailed into securing an engagement to Rin.
 While she cares for him as a friend and neighbor at first, she later develops genuine feelings for him and ignores the nine-year age difference between them.

 Her previous life, Mokuren, was the team's biologist.
 She was a gorgeous woman with long blonde hair.
 All of the male scientists except Shion fell in love with her after attending her final performance as a Kiches Sarjalian on Shia, before leaving for ZKK-101.
 She has been obsessed with Earth since her childhood and longed to live among the humans she observed.
 Mokuren was a special and extremely rare subset of Sarches, psychics, known as a "Kiches Sarjalian".
 Kiches are blessed with the gifts of growth by the goddess Sarjalim.
 The word "Kiche" is used to refer to the mark on her forehead, which consists of four red dots.
-A Kiches powers manifest themselves as plant empathy and plant growth through song at a young age, and eventually even human empathy and healing at a very old age and high level of experience.
+A Kiches' powers manifest themselves as plant empathy and plant growth through song at a young age, and eventually even human empathy and healing at a very old age and high level of experience.
 Mokuren's plant growth abilities are displayed on the moon base several times when Shion torments Mokuren, sending her off to console herself by singing to the plants in the greenhouse.
 This singing then causes the entire moon base to sprout weeds over night, ironically destroying Shion's computers in the process, which he then must fix, making him even more frustrated with Mokuren.